Service Tasmania operates a commercial Personal Locator Beacons (or EPIRB) hiring service for all outdoor pursuit enthusiasts.

-Personal Locator Beacons and EPIRBs can also be hired from www.epirbhire.com.au.
-They also hire satellite phones.
+Personal Locator Beacons, EPIRBs and satellite phones can also be hired from www.epirbhire.com.au.

 Search and rescue personnel often have to put their own lives at risk when they respond to an EPIRB or PLB signal – it is essential to understand that an EPIRB or PLB must only be activated in a serious emergency situation.

 If you would like additional information about Personal Locator Beacons and EPIRBs the Federation of Victorian Bushwalking Clubs

 The Australian Maritime Safety Authority hosts a web site on distress beacons (EPIRBs), with information on the change from 1 February 2009 from the analogue 121.5 MHz to the digital 406 MHz distress beacon.